civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 3.1

-      **(1)** Despite any other provision of this Act, no award is payable under this Act in respect of any application made by or in respect of a member of the forces after **April 1, 2006** unless
+      **(1)** Despite any other provision of this Act, no award is payable under this Act in respect of any application made by or in respect of a member of the forces after April 1, 2006 unless

   **(2)** Paragraph 3.1(1)(b) of the Act is replaced by the following:

-    the application is in respect of the death of a member of the forces, if the death occurred before **April 1, 2006** or is the result of an injury or a disease, or the aggravation of an injury or a disease, for which a pension has been granted;
+    the application is in respect of the death of a member of the forces, if the death occurred before April 1, 2006 or is the result of an injury or a disease, or the aggravation of an injury or a disease, for which a pension has been granted;

   **(3)** Paragraph 3.1(1)(e) of the Act is replaced by the following:

-    the Minister has determined under the `Veterans` **`Well-being`** `Act` that the injury or disease, or the aggravation of the injury or disease, for which the application is made is inseparable — for the purpose of assessing the extent of disability — from an injury or a disease, or the aggravation of an injury or a disease, for which a pension has been granted; or
+    the Minister has determined under the `Veterans` `Well-being` `Act` that the injury or disease, or the aggravation of the injury or disease, for which the application is made is inseparable — for the purpose of assessing the extent of disability — from an injury or a disease, or the aggravation of an injury or a disease, for which a pension has been granted; or

   **(4)** Subsection 3.1(2) of the Act is replaced by the following:

-    **(2)** Subsection (1) does not apply in respect of an application for compensation made under Part III.1 if the application relates to a period spent as a prisoner of war that began before **April 1, 2006**.
+    **(2)** Subsection (1) does not apply in respect of an application for compensation made under Part III.1 if the application relates to a period spent as a prisoner of war that began before April 1, 2006.

 ### Section 289

 Subsection 35(1.2) of the Act is replaced by the following:

-**(1.2)** Any disability assessments under the `Veterans **Well-being** Act` shall be taken into account for the purpose of determining whether the extent of disability exceeds 100%.
+**(1.2)** Any disability assessments under the `Veterans Well-being Act` shall be taken into account for the purpose of determining whether the extent of disability exceeds 100%.

 ### Section 290